 I’ve been looking for this movie all summer.

 This was the first movie I ever made.
 I shot it in the fall of 1988, which means the VHS tape I pulled it from is nearly 30 years old.
-I was seven and a half at the time.
+I was seven and a half at the time and I was found of playing video games.
 The last six months of my favorite age.
 We had just moved to Texas.
 My dad’s friend came to visit, with his camcorder in tow, and I was ready with scripts, props and a cast of siblings.
 This one was my version of Spielberg’s Poltergeist, which I was aware of but definitely hadn’t seen.
 Finally having the means to make a movie felt monumental to me.
 You don’t have to look to closely to see my hanging around the edge of the frame, anxiously making sure things happened the way I intended.
 It didn’t occur to me to actually look through the viewfinder.
 Or maybe my dad’s friend just didn’t trust me to hold the camera.

 There’s no preternatural brilliance on display here, no innate talent.
 But I still feel like there’s something there, even if it wasn’t completely intentional.